Who is Able Organizing DC?

 with you about what needs to be kept and discarded as I reorganize.
 Piece by piece,

-paper by paper, or room by room, we’ll work towards your goal until you are satisfied.
+paper by paper, or room by room, we’ll work towards your goal until

 This may require only one or two sessions, after which I’ll leave you with a freshly